Reconciling common source, specific source, feature based and score based likelihood ratios: Bayes Decisions improve with more information

-where $E$ denotes the random variable that models the process of obtaining evidence.
-This inequality means that the average cost of a Bayes Decision will either remain the same, or decrease when we have updated the prior probability distribution $\pi$ to the posterior probability distribution $\pi(e)$.
-We prove this inequality in the next sections.
-Note that \eqref{bdimp} implies all the inequalities in \cite{vergeer}, where the arguments were presented on a case-by-case basis, comparing different types of LRs (feature/score and common/specific source to each other from a Bayes decision perspective using proper scoring rules.
-We come back to this article in Section \ref{sec_proper}.
+where the expectation is over the evidence we obtain. \end{theorem} We note that in the above theorem and throughout the paper, whenever we take an expectation, this is always over the capitalized random quantities in the expression.

-The inequality \eqref{bdimp} can, of course, be used multiple times.
-For example, when we consider two pieces of evidence $e_1$ and $e_2$, the costs of a BD will improve when we first take one of the $e_i$ into consideration, and then also incorporate the other one.
-In the obvious notation, this amounts to
+Theorem \ref{bdimp} means that the average cost of a Bayes Decision will either remain the same, or decrease when we have updated the prior probability distribution $\pi$ to the posterior probability distribution $\pi(e)$.
+We prove this in the next sections.
+Note that Theorem \ref{bdimp} implies, for cost functions, all the inequalities (formulated there for scoring rules) in \cite{vergeer}, where the arguments were presented on a case-by-case basis, comparing different types of LRs (feature/score and common/specific source) to each other from a Bayes decision perspective using proper scoring rules.
+We come back to this in Section \ref{sec_proper}.